Positions for Law Graduates in Academia

 - Clinical teaching positions require significant practice experience and may prefer completion of an LL.M. focused around clinical teaching.

-Credentials required for administrative positions vary:
+Credentials required for administrative positions vary, but often include:

 Pathway for Tenure Track Academic Positions